 Is there anything better than tucking into a plate of your favorite ribs slathered in BBQ sauce?

 Baby back ribs are the most popular type of ribs to smoke.
-That is because they contain a lot of meat and fat.
+They contain a lot of meat and fat, making them ideal for smoking.

-This is a huge debate about pork ribs vs. beef ribs.
-So I will be breaking down each different rib type and give you a delicious method on how to cook your ribs.
+There is a huge debate about pork ribs vs. beef ribs.
+So, I will break down each type of rib and give you a delicious method of cooking your ribs.

 I bet this gets your mouth watering!